 Strategy for change.
 That we honour our Strategy for Change.

-Accountability management The Board members support with awareness raising and capacity strengthening on financial administration and accounting, so that we can ensure accountability and transparency in ethics and governance for all our interventions.
+Accountability management The Board members support awareness-raising and capacity-strengthening on financial administration and accounting so that we can ensure accountability and transparency in ethics and governance for all our interventions.

 Evidence impact assessment.
 To measure whether we have achieved impact, based on scientific evidence.

 The assignment is on a volunteer basis and is not rewarded financially.